YTread Logo

 worst chinese knockoff cars

-Just don't expect the same attention to detail you'd get from a Rolls.
+You just don't expect the same attention to detail you would receive with the rolls.
 Number 18, Suzhou Eagle Carrie.
-If you always thought it was difficult to choose between a Porsche and a Ferrari, then you should take a look at the Suzhou Eagle Carrie.
-It is an electric vehicle created by a company specializing in electric vehicles such as golf carts, and it is supposed to go from 0 to 100 kilometers per hour in just 4.8 seconds.
-Car experts call this sports car a
+If you always thought it was difficult to choose between a Porsche and a Ferrari, then you must see the Suzhou Eagle Carrie.
+It is an electric vehicle created by a company specialized in electric vehicles such as golf

 worst